Overview of Osteoporosis

 - Estrogen agonist/antagonist.
 An estrogen agonist/antagonist, also known as a selective estrogen receptor modulator (SERM), and tissue-selective estrogen complex (TSEC), are both approved to treat and prevent osteoporosis in postmenopausal women.
 They are not estrogen, but they have estrogen-like effects on some tissues and estrogen-blocking effects on other tissues.
 This action helps improve bone density, lowering the risk for some fractures.

 - Estrogen and hormone therapy.
 Estrogen and combined estrogen and progestin (hormone therapy) are approved to prevent osteoporosis and fractures in postmenopausal women.
 Because of potential side effects, researchers recommend that women use hormone therapy at the lowest dose, and for the shortest time, and if other medications are not helping.
 It is important to carefully consider the risks and benefits of estrogen and hormone therapy for the treatment of osteoporosis.

 - Parathyroid hormone (PTH) analog and parathyroid hormone related-protein (PTHrP) analog.
 PTH is a form of human parathyroid hormone that increases bone mass and is approved for postmenopausal women and men with osteoporosis who are at high risk for fracture.
 PTHrP is a medication that is also a form of parathyroid hormone.
-It is an injection and is usually prescribed for postmenopausal women who have a history of fractures.
+It is an injection and is usually prescribed for postmenopausal women who have severe osteoporosis and a history of multiple fractures.